binaryphile/sorta/README.md

 - *What about the positional arguments, $1, $2, etc.?*

     The positional arguments are left intact and may be used in addition to the arguments created by `passed`.
+You may even use them to tell when an expansion has occurred.

 Sorta API
 =========